 | Google Docs | Surgical text replacements, replies to specific comments |

-| Google Sheets | Cross-sheet multi-sheet reading, updating a specific cell, duplicating tabs |
+| Google Sheets | Cross-sheet multi-sheet reading, updating a precise cell, duplicating tabs |

-| Google Slides | Editing existing presentations (slide title, timeline updates) |
+| Google Slides | Editing existing presentations (slide title, timeline update) |

 | Google Drive | Folder reorganization |

-The update is free and backward compatible.
+The update is free and backward-compatible.

 🔗 Manus tweet · 🔗 Manus blog